robrohan/blender_ie_quake_mdl/README.md

-# IO_MESH_QFMDL
+# Blender Quake MDL Import / Export

+(Works with blender 2.93)

 This is a plugin for [Blender][1] 2.8 that gives the basic ability to import and export models in the Quake 1 and Hexen MDL format.

 This plugin was originally authored by Bill Currie and Aleksander Marhall, and they had the license in the source files.

 I don't know where I found this originally.
 I just had it sitting on a drive and kept losing it.
 I thought I'd put it on github so I can find it, and also, maybe, it'd help out some mod'ers or people building basic game engines.

 ![Screenshot](./img/screen.png)